the-argus/okaylib/README.md

 - [x] defer statement
 - [x] stdmem: functions for checking if slices are overlapping, contained within, etc
+- [ ] context handle: serializable replacement for a reference which is a unique index of an allocation along with a generation / magic value. when dereferencing, it asks the context for the corresponding memory and compares magic number to try to detect invalid allocator or use-after-free.
+- [ ] variants of context handle: explicit handle (dereferencing requires passing the allocator) and unique context handle
+- [ ] context contains an "allocator allocator" so you can refer to allocators in a serializable way (not by pointer)?
 - [ ] standardized SIMD vector and matrix types, explicit by default but with optional operator overloading. inspired by DirectXMath
 - [ ] iterator reimplementation (and maybe some redesign?)